Masala Herb

 pinto beans with sausage

-Pinto Beans and rice prepared with canned beans and stewed over the stovetop with sausages.
+Pinto Beans and rice prepared with canned beans and stewed over the stove top with sausages.

-This is a quick and easy healthy dinner meal.
+This is a quick and easy dinner meal.
 It's comforting and effortless to put together after a long day at work.

 Canned Pinto Beans and Rice with Sausage image